Fokker F.VII: Design and development

+The Fokker F.VIII (F.8) was similar, but a twin engine configuration rather than a trimotor, and it was bigger.
+The Fokker F.IX (F-9) had a similar configuration to the F.VII, but it was quite a bit larger and carried 20 passengers.

 Operational history

 The eight- to 12-passenger Fokker was the aircraft of choice for many early airlines, both in Europe and the Americas, and it dominated the American market in the late 1920s.
 However, the popularity of the Fokker quickly waned after the 1931 crash of a Transcontinental & Western Air Fokker F.10, which resulted in the death of Notre Dame football coach Knute Rockne.
 The investigation revealed problems with the Fokker's plywood-laminate construction, resulting in a temporary ban from commercial flights, more stringent maintenance requirements, and a shift to all-metal aircraft such as the similar Ford Trimotor and later Boeing 247 and Douglas DC-2.

 Pioneers and explorers

 The F.VII was used by many explorers and aviation pioneers, including: